t-d-k/LibreCrypt/docs/FAQ.md

 (see the "Create new volume" wizard, encryption settings step).

 By default, DoxBox creates volumes using XTS mode.
-Users would have to **deliberatly** create their volumes using CBC mode with predictable IVs in order to be vulnerable to this type of attack.
+Users would have to **deliberately** create their volumes using CBC mode with predictable IVs in order to be vulnerable to this type of attack.

 * * *